I gladly accept custom orders. Many of the pictures on this website are of custom orders that started with a customer with an idea.

 At this point I can provide a firmer estimate of price of the finished product, plus or minus 10%.

-The variation in final price will be based on time involved in creating the finished art work.
+The variation in final price will be based on time and materials involved in creating the finished art work.
 Each piece is different.
 No two pieces are alike and all are from your ideas translated into my art work.

 I require a 25% deposit based on the estimated final price.